dmaulikr/JokerJumper-1/README.md

 JokerJumper
 ===========

-An iOS Running Game
+This is a 2D iOS arcade game

-This is an iOS game created by Yu Sun, Heguang Liu and Tao Hu.
+version: iPad3, iPad4